nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Java
 - The programming language HRConnect is primarily developed with.
-- It has to be downloaded from [here](https://www.oracle.com/sg/java/technologies/downloads/#java17-windows) (scroll down to get to the Java 17 downloads) and installed before attempting to run HRConnect.
+- It can be downloaded from [here](https://www.oracle.com/sg/java/technologies/downloads/#java17) (scroll down to get to the Java 17 downloads) and installed before attempting to run HRConnect.

 ### JSON
 - JavaScript Object Notation, a format for storing and transferring data.